-Pass: The student is prepared to design a formal proposal in partnership with her/his advisor. ☐ Fail with option to re-take: The student has not demonstrated satisfactory potential to perform doctoral research.
+- Pass: The student's work shows preparation for designing a formal proposal in partnership with her/his advisor. - Pass with required revisions: The student's work indicates near-preparation for designing a formal proposal in partnership with her/his advisor.
+The committee requires specific but not significant revisions to this work in order for the student to move to doctoral research. - Fail with option to re-take: The student has not demonstrated satisfactory potential to perform doctoral research.
 However, the student may retake the Qualifying Examination at the next available opportunity (e.g., the following April for a student who attempts it in the fall term).
 If the student does not successfully retake the Qualifying Examination during the next academic term, the grade becomes a Fail.
-A student may not earn a grade of Fail with option to re-take on the second attempt. ☐ Fail: The student has not demonstrated satisfactory potential to perform doctoral research and is not permitted to register for additional terms as a Pre-Candidate.
+A student may not earn a grade of Fail with option to re-take on the second attempt. - Fail: The student has not demonstrated satisfactory potential to perform doctoral research and is not permitted to register for additional terms as a Pre-Candidate.
 However, a student who is eligible to receive an EER Master's Degree and who is missing specific courses may register for a maximum of one additional term to complete this degree.
 A student who fails the Qualifying Exam is dismissed without probation at the end of the term in which the Qualifying Examination is taken.
 In this case, the level of funding will continue through the term in which the Qualifying Examination is failed.

+Signature of Qualifying Exam Committee:

+Member 1:

+Member 2:

-Signature of Qualifying Exam Committee: Member 1: Member 2: Signature of EER Program Director: Date:
+Signature of EER Program Director: Date: